tl-its-umich-edu/placement-exams/README.md

 ### Sending email
 Running a local SMTP debugging server.
 Rather than sending emails to the specified address, it discards them and prints their content to the console.
-1. python -m smtpd -c DebuggingServer -n localhost:1025
+1. python -m smtpd -d -n -c DebuggingServer localhost:1025 &